Best 4x4 electric cars to buy in 2025

 Range and charging speed are not the only important factors for potential electric car buyers; many also need the additional benefits of four-wheel drive.

-Of course, opting for an all-wheel drive electric car usually encompasses a range penalty over equivalent two-wheel drive cars, but the good news is that it's often only a small loss of range, and sometimes four-wheel drive can be beneficial in the high powered electric cars because it allows for more power to be transferred to the road without turning your tyres into clouds of smoke.
+Of course, opting for an all-wheel drive electric car usually encompasses a range penalty over equivalent two-wheel drive cars, but the good news is that it's often a small loss of range, and for many drivers it's well worth it for the advantages of four-wheel drive - whether it's simply more peace of mind for winter months, or some useful off-road capability.

-But there are still loads of motorists out there who want to go electric, but simply want all-wheel drive for peace of mind over mucky, slippery winter roads, and with the clearance and ruggedness that many rural areas demand, these days.
+Most buyers considering an electric car simply want all-wheel drive for peace of mind over mucky, slippery roads, and with the clearance and ruggedness that many rural areas demand, these days.
 For that sort of thing, there are loads of great options.
 Fun ones, sensible ones, stylish ones...
 There's loads of choice if you want a road-biased electric 4x4, so read on to find out which are best.

 10. Subaru Solterra